nirkoren1/Text_Detection/README.md

 # Project Overview

 Welcome to my text detection and recognition project!
 My primary goal is to develop a robust system capable of detecting and recognizing text in natural scene images.
 The process involves two key phases: text region detection and subsequent recognition using specialized models.
+A demo website coming soon!! meanwhile a video

 ## Models Structure